 I want to be clear on this… I believe that a trailing stop-loss should be a part of just about any investing strategy.
-That’s true whether we’re talking about Maximum Profit holdings or any other stocks you hold.
+That’s true for any stocks you hold.
 The truth is, you should also have a plan in place that forces you to methodically cut your losses and let your winners ride.
 It may be more difficult without a proven system in your corner, but it’s certainly doable with a little discipline.

 That’s where a trailing stop-loss comes into play.

 Over at Maximum Profit, we implemented a 15% trailing stop-loss across the board for our holdings a couple of years ago.
 This was different from our normal sell signal, which is based on a proven momentum indicator.
 That indicator has worked very well for us since the inception of that newsletter, but I was getting increasingly wary of the extended bull market.
 And I didn’t want to leave anything to chance.
 Besides, it’s always good to have a backup exit plan in place — even if it proved to be redundant more often than not.

 I wanted to keep as much of our profits as possible.
 I also wanted to give my readers some course of action in the event that one or more of our stocks went into freefall.

 The basic premise of the 15% trailing stop-loss is to sell any position that falls 15% off its highs.
 As the term implies, a 15% trailing stop-loss “trails” the price of the stock.
 So as the price moves up, so should your stop-loss.